gabdir/pmldl_project/README.md

 2. Download [ChromeWebDriver](https://chromedriver.chromium.org/downloads) and locate **chromedriver** in /usr/local/bin

 ### Dataset collection mode
+To collect data use:

 ```bash
 python main.py -d
 ```

-Also you can specify folder where to store pictures, by default it is 'dataset' folder.
-To specify folder use '--folder' argument:
+Also you can specify folder where to store pictures, by default it is <b>dataset</b> folder.
+To specify folder use <b>--folder</b> argument:

 ```bash
 python main.py -d --folder my_folder